dart-lang/site-www/src/content/language/patterns.md

 }
 ```

-[Guard clauses][guard] evaluate an arbitrary conditon as part of a case, without
+[Guard clauses][guard] evaluate an arbitrary condition as part of a case, without
 exiting the switch if the condition is false
 (like using an `if` statement in the case body would cause).